Commercial Loan and Apartment Mortgage Refinance

-When is the best time to refinancing a commercial loan?
+When is the best time to refinance a loan?

-Factors such as prepayment penalties, goals of the borrower, market rates, and existing loan terms come in play.
-Of course there's no exact formula, but below are some thoughts on how you might analyze your commercial loan refinance.
+Factors such as prepayment penalties, goals of the borrower, market rates, and existing mortgage terms come in play.
+Of course there's no exact formula, but below are some thoughts on how you might analyze your mortgage refinance.

-The Discounted Cash Flow method is the traditional system used, which essentially compares the existing loan vs. the proposed loan on a Net Present Value basis.
+The Discounted Cash Flow method is the traditional system used, which essentially compares the existing mortgage vs. the proposed loan on a Net Present Value basis.

 Commercial Property Refinancing important factors:

-- How the commercial mortgage refinance will affect monthly cash flow?
+- How will the mortgage refinance will affect monthly cash flow?

 - What the closing costs will be?